Hasmelash95/kill-or-save-bill/README.md

 ### Unfixed Bugs

-Beside the incompatibility with mobile devices, there are no unfixed bugs in the application.
+Aside from the incompatibility with mobile devices, there are no unfixed bugs in the application.

-## Deployment
+## Deployment <a name="deployment">

 ### Deploying the App